uk-gov-mirror/hmrc.gmp-bulk/README.md

 - Response/request bodies are redacted before logging via `utils.LoggingUtils.redactCalculationData`:
   - Masks `nino`, `scon`, and any fields containing `name`/`surname`.
   - Non-JSON fallback masks digits, emails and limits length to 100 chars.

+## Legacy Mode (DES / IF)

+This service can operate against legacy backends when HIP is disabled.

+### Routing and feature flags
+- Controlled in `app/actors/CalculationRequestActor.scala`.
+- Preference:
+  1. IF when `appConfig.isIfsEnabled = true` → `app/connectors/IFConnector.scala`
+  2. HIP when `appConfig.isHipEnabled = true` → `app/connectors/HipConnector.scala`
+  3. Otherwise DES → `app/connectors/DesConnector.scala`

+### Responses and persistence
+- Success (DES/IF): mapped via `GmpBulkCalculationResponse.createFromCalculationResponse(...)` (DES) or HIP paths above.
+- Failures:
+  - HIP: 400/403/404/500/503 persisted as failure rows (as above).
+  - DES: 400/500 persisted; 423 Hidden Record handled via `getPersonDetails` and persisted.
+  - Other errors may bubble as failures depending on connector behavior.

 ### Examples